 - A. Hypothesis and Specific Aims.
 List the hypotheses, objectives, and goals of the research proposed and describe the specific aims briefly.
-In addition, state the anticipated impact of the research on some aspect of the cancer care continuum: prevention, early detection, treatment, or survivorship. - B. Background and Significance.
+In addition, state the anticipated impact of the research. - B. Background and Significance.
 Concisely summarize and critically evaluate related work done by others.
 The critique of the literature should also include pertinent evidence that informs your approach and should address critical gaps in knowledge.
 Additionally, the model(s) that underpin(s) the research approach and forms the basis of your conceptual framework should be summarized here.
 If aims are realized, how will the results of this study impact cancer patients, clinical practice, the public's health, and/or policy? - C. Innovation.
-Provide a rationale for why this proposed research is novel/innovative. - Describe how the research proposes meaningful improvements or addresses critical gaps. - Explain how the application challenges and seeks to shift current research or paradigms. - Describe any novel theoretical concepts, approaches or methodologies, to be developed or used, and any advantage over existing methodologies.

-- D. Preliminary Studies and Previous Experience.
+Provide a rationale for why this proposed research is novel/innovative. - Describe how the research proposes meaningful improvements or addresses critical gaps. - Explain how the application challenges and seeks to shift current research or paradigms. - Describe any novel theoretical concepts, approaches or methodologies, to be developed or used, and any advantage over existing methodologies. - D. Preliminary Studies and Previous Experience.
 Provide results of research accomplished by you that are relevant to this proposal; reprints or preprints may be included in the appendix.
 Note: The entire application is considered confidential, including reports of unpublished research. - E. Research Design and Methods.
 Describe your overall hypothesis, proposed methods, procedures, and data analysis in sufficient detail to permit evaluation by other scientists; include your rationale for approaches and analysis.
+Include the involvement of Clinical PipeTM in the research plan and if it's not currently installed, describe the timeline and plan for installation.
 Explain your project's feasibility and how the experiments proposed will address the Specific Aims.
 Discuss potential difficulties and limitations of your proposed methods and provide alternative approaches.
-Inclusion of an experimental timeline can be helpful. - F. Environment.
+Inclusion of an experimental timeline can be helpful.
+When available, including high level summary information about the clinical trial used will help ensure feasibility (e.g., NCT number, EDC, trial status at the center, and Schedule of Assessments (SOA)). - F. Environment.
 Briefly describe the space and equipment available for you to carry out the proposed research project.
 Investigators must have an institutional commitment of research facilities.
 This section is of major importance for applicants whose appointment is not in the tenure stream. - G. References.
 The list of references should correspond to the citations under headings A-E above.
 Each literature citation should include the names of all authors, title, book or journal, volume number, page numbers, and year of publication.
 There is no page limit for references.